 So, let’s say I’m a corporation and there’s three other corporate members.
 We borrow a million dollars.
 The lending institution makes us sign personally and be personally liable for that million dollars.
 So in other words, our corporation would sign, plus we would have to sign as individuals.
 If we get into tough financial waters as to merit bankruptcy, the entity would file for protection under Chapter 11 and we would file for Chapter 11 as individuals so that we would have protection from the creditors coming after us personally.

-Why is an attorney helpful with a Chapter 11 bankruptcy?
+Why is a Tucson Chapter 11 bankruptcy attorney helpful?

 A Chapter 11 bankruptcy is very complex.
 There are a lot of administrative procedures that a lay person would find very difficult to deal with.
 It’s a very, very specialized area of law and it’s very full of potholes and traps.
 You really need some help from Tucson Chapter 11 bankruptcy lawyer to get through it.

-Why choose your firm to represent someone in a Chapter 11 bankruptcy case?
+Why choose your Tucson law firm to represent someone in a Chapter 11 bankruptcy case?

 I’ve been practicing law basically since 1992.
 I clerked for a Federal District Court judge for about three years and I opened my own firm in about 1995.
-I’ve always had a focus on bankruptcy, however, I’m a well-rounded attorney from the standpoint that I’ve done civil cases, civil trials, criminal cases, criminal trials, jury trials, bench trials.
+I’ve always had a focus on bankruptcy, however, I’m a well-rounded Tucson Chapter 11 Bankruptcy Attorney from the standpoint that I’ve done civil cases, civil trials, criminal cases, criminal trials, jury trials, bench trials.
 I’ve dealt with insurance law.
 I’ve dealt with employment law.
 I’ve dealt with criminal law.
 I think that makes me well-rounded.
 I focused primarily just on bankruptcy law about 16 years ago.
 Also, I was mentored.
 I didn’t just jump into bankruptcy law.
-I was mentored by other bankruptcy attorneys and my father, who was a bankruptcy judge for Seventeen (17) years here in Tucson, Arizona.
+I was mentored by other Tucson bankruptcy attorneys and my father, who was a bankruptcy judge for Seventeen (17) years here in Tucson, Arizona.